Btate712/tasks_sinatra_web_app/README.md

 - Clone [this GitHub repository](https://github.com/Btate712/tasks_sinatra_web_app),
 - Run `bundle install`
-- Set a `SESSION_SECRET` environment variable by typing `export SESSION_SECRET="(your secret here)"` replacing "your secret here" with the desired secret value.
+- Set a `SESSION_SECRET` environment variable by typing `export SESSION_SECRET="(your secret here)"` in the terminal/bash, replacing "your secret here" with the desired secret value.
 A randomly generated value is recommended.
 - run the app using the command `rackup`.

 ## Contributing